 How will this decision have an effect on the sector?

-India is the second largest producer of textiles and garments in the world.
+India is the second-largest producer of textiles and garments in the world.
 The Textile Industry in India is expected to grow to a size of USD 223 billion by 2021.
 The sector accounts for almost 24 % of the world’s spindle capacity and 8 % of global rotor capacity.
 It is a major contributor to the national economy by direct and indirect employment generation and net foreign exchange earnings.
-Further it contributes about 14 % to the industrial production, 4% to the Gross Domestic Product (GDP) and 27 % to the country’s foreign exchange inflows.
-It provides direct employment to over 45 million people which makes it the second largest provider of employment after Agriculture.
-Concerning exports it is also the largest contributor with approximately 11 % of total exports and realised export earnings worth USD 41.4 billion in 2014-2015, a growth of 5.4 %.
+Further, it contributes about 14 % to the industrial production, 4% to the Gross Domestic Product (GDP) and 27 % to the country’s foreign exchange inflows.
+It provides direct employment to over 45 million people which makes it the second-largest provider of employment after Agriculture.
+Concerning exports, it is also the largest contributor with approximately 11 % of total exports and realized export earnings worth USD 41.4 billion in 2014-2015, a growth of 5.4 %.

-Also the Government recognized the importance of the Textile Industry in India and has come up with a number of export promotion policies.
-One initiative was for example the promotion of “India Handloom” on social media like Facebook, Twitter and Instragram with a video connect with primary young customers pointing out the high quality of handloom products.
+Also, the Government recognized the importance of the Textile Industry in India and has come up with a number of export promotion policies.
+One initiative was, for example, the promotion of “India Handloom” on social media like Facebook, Twitter, and Instagram with a video connect with primary young customers pointing out the high quality of handloom products.
 An aim claimed by the Indian Government is also to create 35 million new jobs by way of increased investments by foreign companies.

 The future for the Textile Industry in India looks promising, held up by both strong domestic consumption as well as export demand.
-With consumerism and disposable income on the rise, the retail sector has registered a rapid growth in the past decade with the entry of several international players.
-The organised apparel segment is expected to grow of more than 13 % over a 10-year-period.
+With consumerism and disposable income on the rise, the retail sector has registered rapid growth in the past decade with the entry of several international players.
+The organized apparel segment is expected to grow more than 13 % over a 10-year-period.

 To read the latest news on the Textile Industry in India click Textile Newsletter.